MachinisteWeb/node-atlas/README.en.md

 }
 ```

-we could create link between each page as following :
+we could create link between each page as following:

 ```html
 <ul>